ACCESS-NRI/access-nri-intake-catalog/docs/management/catalog.rst

 ^^^^^^^^^^^

-Translators receive an Intake source to translate from and a list of metadata columns to target (these are the columns in the intake-dataframe-catalog), and return a dataframe of translated data when the :code:`translate` method is called.
+Translators receive an Intake source to translate from and a list of metadata columns to target (these are the columns in the intake-dataframe-catalog), and return a dataframe of translated data when their :code:`translate` method is called.
 The returned dataframe has rows containing tuples of unique values of the translated metadata after grouping by the metadata columns specified in :code:`access_nri_intake.catalog.TRANSLATOR_GROUPBY_COLUMNS`.